maximKaschitskiy/intelogis-test/README.md

 #### Technologies:
  - Yandex.Maps API.
 Map, geocoding, routing.
  - Mock-file with real adresses of Moscow locations.
 Obtained through Moscow open data portal.
-JSON file with data is imported by default, but there is the function with fetch data from specified API in utils/AddressApi
+JSON file with data is imported locally by default, but there is the function with fetch data from specified API in utils/AddressApi
  - react-split-pane. Сomponent that implements split-screen.
  - react-yandex-maps. Сomponent responsible for working with the Yandex.Map.
  - shortid.
 Library for generate random IDs.